Roy Hargrove: Personal life and death

 A quiet and retiring person in life, Hargrove struggled with kidney failure and substance abuse.
-He died at the age of 49 of cardiac arrest brought on by a kidney disease on November 2, 2018, while hospitalized in New Jersey.
-According to his long-time manager, Larry Clothier, Hargrove had been on dialysis for the last 14 years of his life.
+He died at the age of 49 of cardiac arrest brought on by kidney disease on November 2, 2018, while hospitalized in New Jersey.
+According to his long-time manager Larry Clothier, Hargrove had been on dialysis for the last 14 years of his life.

 Hargrove met his wife, Aida Brandes-Hargrove, in 2006 when working with jazz trombonist Slide Hampton; she was the daughter of one of Hampton's close friends.
 In 2020, Brandes-Hargrove and daughter Kamala Hargrove launched the company Roy Hargrove Legacy LLC to preserve and extend his legacy.
 In 2022, Roy Hargrove Legacy re-formed the Roy Hargrove Big Band, which gives live performances featuring original band members and other musicians who supported Hargrove in his various ensembles.
+In 2026, Roy Hargrove Legacy also re-formed The RH Factor for a series of live performances, including at the North Sea Jazz Festival in Rotterdam.